ckdecember/Data-Pipeline-Challenge/README.md

   - Next:Review
 + Download the .csv file in a safe place

 These credentials will be needed to build the infrastructure using Terraform.
+Keep note of this!

-## Create EC2 Instance if needed
+## Create EC2 Instance
+This server will execute Terraform to build out the infrastructure.
+Build an EC2 Instance with these requirements

 + AWS EC2 t2.micro
 + Ubuntu 18
 + Must exist in the same subnet as the RDS